When we started looking for a new addition to our collection of natural fibre fabrics, our Wool Hemp fabric was an easy winner.

 Hemp, scientifically known as Cannabis sativa, is one of the oldest cultivated crops in the world and for centuries we have used industrial hemp to make paper, oil, medicine and much more.
 The hemp plant is incredibly sustainable to farm and has a surprising number of uses when separated from the mind-bending effects of its THC content.

-What makes hemp sustainable?
+Why is hemp sustainable?

 Low Maintenance Farming